"Youth Resources is an organization that helps young people reach their potential."

 Youth Resources Engages Youth in Leadership and Community Service

-In 25 years of operation, Youth Resources of Southwestern Indiana has listened to the youth voice and involved over 146,139 young people in more than 3,014 service projects.
+In 26 years of operation, Youth Resources of Southwestern Indiana has listened to the youth voice and involved over 147,190 young people in more than 3,130 service projects.
 The youth directly served among all of the programs range in age from 5 to 18 and represent the socio-economic, ethnic and cultural diversity of the region.
 Youth Resources supports its work through contributions from individuals, businesses, corporations, foundations, local and state grants.
-These funding avenues support an annual budget of approximately $394,000.
-Through Youth Resources programs, youth and adults are given the opportunity to work together to empower youth, help youth reach their full potential, and create a climate where youth are a top community priority.
+These funding avenues support an annual budget of approximately $368,000.
+Youth Resources' impact has stimulated a leadership movement of youth and adults in our community to collaborate in identifying needs through the eyes of these young people.
+Participation in community service through Youth Resources raises awareness and interest in volunteerism, encourages youth and adult partnerships, and enriches the lives of local citizens in need who benefit from these youth-led projects.

 Fortunately, others around the community, the state, and the nation have also noticed the great impact that Youth Resources is making on our youth.